-South Cambridgeshire Local Development Framework Strategic Housing Land Availability Assessment (SHLAA)
+South Cambridgeshire Local Development Framework Strategic Housing Land Availability Assessment (SHLAA) Site Assessment Proforma

+D (

+Proforma Created July 2012

+Proforma Last August 2012

+Updated Location Now Sattlement (Carlton Little Wilhroham & Westen Calville Darigh)

+New Settlement (Carlton, Little Wilbraham & Weston Colville Parish)

+Site name / Land at Six Mile Bottom

+address

-Lagation Now Cottlement (Coulton Little Willemen are 9 Wester Colville Bouists) Location New Settlement (Carlton, Little Wilbraham & Weston Colville Parish) Site name / address Land at Six Mile Bottom Category of site: A new settlement Description of promoter's proposal A new market town, including land in East Cambridgeshire District Council's area, comprising of between 8,000 - 10,000 new homes, a town centre and two or three local centres, community uses, employment, education, hotel, range of public open space, leisure centre, golf course, energy centre and a new railway station providing direct access to Cambridge and Newmarket (321.50 hectares in South Cambridgeshire with pro-rata, between 2,500 and 3,500 new homes).
-Site area (hectares) 918.22 ha Site Number 135 Site description & context Part of this site is in SCDC but the majority is in East Cambridgeshire, it includes the settlement known as Six Mile Bottom, which is located 7 miles east of Cambridge.
+Category of site: A new settlement

+Description of promoter's proposal A new market town, including land in East Cambridgeshire District Council's area, comprising of between 8,000 - 10,000 new homes, a town centre and two or three local centres, community uses, employment, education, hotel, range of public open space, leisure centre, golf course, energy centre and a new railway station providing direct access to Cambridge and Newmarket (321.50 hectares in South Cambridgeshire with pro-rata, between 2,500 and 3,500 new homes).

+Site area (hectares) 918.22 ha

+Site Number 135

+Site description & context Part of this site is in SCDC but the majority is in East Cambridgeshire, it includes the settlement known as Six Mile Bottom, which is located 7 miles east of Cambridge.
 The settlement is focused on a crossroad, with several farms within close proximity.
 Most of Six Mile Bottom is low density and well-treed, being divided into hedged paddocks associated with the Newmarket racecourse industry.
 To the north of the settlement lies Swynford Paddocks Hotel, set in extensive grounds.
 The majority of the site is agricultural and generally flat, with a network of drainage throughout.
 It is bounded to the west by the A11.
 The main Cambridge - Newmarket railway runs through the site.

+Current or last Predominantly agriculture, with some pasture, woodland, stables, a

+use of the site hotel, public house and existing residential dwellings.

+Is the site notor, public floude and existing residential aweilings.

+Previously

+Developed No

+Land?

-Current or last use of the site Predominantly agriculture, with some pasture, woodland, stables, a hotel, public house and existing residential dwellings.
-Is the site Previously Developed Land?
-No Allocated for a non-residential use in the current development plan?
-No. Planning history 4 December 2009 - At a joint member meeting the Cambridgeshire Authorities in their response to a consultation on the review of the East of England Plan (RSS) concluded as follows: "It is the view of the Cambridgeshire authorities that Six Mile Bottom is not a valid and undeliverable development, not worthy of further consideration".
+Allocated for a non-residential use in the current development plan?
+No. Planning history 4 December 2009 - At a joint member meeting the Cambridgeshire Authorities in their response to a consultation on the review of the East of England Plan (RSS) concluded as follows: "It is the view of the Cambridgeshire authorities that Six Mile Bottom is not a valid proposal within the terms of this review and that it is an unsustainable and undeliverable development, not worthy of further consideration".
 2003.
 The Structure Plan Examination in Public Panel Report - Concerning a new settlement at Six Mile Bottom (or Cambridge Heath as it was then called) states that "Our concerns over the provision of High Quality Public Transport and the contribution of this location to meeting the housing needs of the Sub-Region, combined with the fact that the vast majority of the land proposed for development is greenfield and of high agricultural quality, convinces us that Cambridge Heath would not represent a sustainable place for the new settlement.
-The benefits of this location are insufficient to Source of site outweigh its fundamental weaknesses".
-Site suggested through call for sites
+The benefits of this location are insufficient to outweigh its fundamental weaknesses".
+Source of site Site suggested through call for sites